NIA announces the release of the 2015 GEMSSTAR competition.

-Starting in 2014, the NIA expects to host annual meetings for GEMSSTAR grantees to help promote research career advancement and provide scientific networking opportunities.
-GEMSSTAR grantees are expected to attend this meeting in both the first and second year of their R03 awards.
+Starting in 2015, the NIA will begin hosting biennial meetings for past and current GEMSSTAR grantees to help promote research career advancement and provide scientific networking opportunities.
+GEMSSTAR grantees are expected to attend this meeting either in the first or second year of their R03 award.
 Applicants should budget for travel to and from Bethesda, Maryland, two nights’ lodging, and meals.
 There is no specific line item in which to list travel costs in the Modular Budget format; however, the proposed travel should be included in the budget justification section.

 Yes, you can receive salary support from a GEMSSTAR award as long as 1) there is no significant budget or scientific overlap with any concurrent source of funding, and 2) you are not also receiving an NIH mentored K or other award that prohibits salary supplementation from Federal sources.

 You say that senior collaborators should have significant experience in aging research.
 What do you mean by that?

 The GEMSSTAR award offers an opportunity for investigators without substantial aging research experience to gain the necessary skills, exposure and pilot data in aging or geriatrics-related research.
 To achieve this goal, there should be at least one senior research collaborator with such complementary aging research experience as documented through aging-related publications, funding, and resources to be made available to the GEMSSTAR candidate.
 This information is to be conveyed in the senior collaborator’s biographical sketch.

 What is the difference between a Letter of Support and a Biographical Sketch, and when should I obtain each of them for the R03 application?